Google Store

 Repair or replace device

-2. Picking up a repaired out of warranty Pixel phone
+- Picking up an out of warranty Pixel phone through onsite technicians

 Learnings